act-rules/act-rules.github.io/pages/design/rule-design.md

 The applicability help the testers (or test tools) identify what has to be checked.
 Following that, the expectations are statements that must be true for the applicable elements to pass the rule.
 Expectations must be written in plain language, as well-formed grammatically correct sentences, so that it can be used by QA testers.
 If any of the expectations is false, than the target element failed the rule.

+Use unambiguous definitions within expectations, even where subjective human judgement may be required to determine conformance.
 Each expectation exposes a reason why an element may not meet a particular conformance requirement.
 The expectations can be "linked", in that one has to be met before a second can be tested.

 > _For example:_ A rule testing link names may have as its first expectation _"The target element has an accessible name."_, and as a second expectation _"Expectation 1 is true for the target element, and the accessible name describes the function of the target element"_.